namsor/namsor-javascript-sdk2/docs/JapaneseApi.md

 <a name="japaneseNameMatch"></a>
 # **japaneseNameMatch**
-> RomanizedNameOut japaneseNameMatch(japaneseSurnameLatin, japaneseGivenNameLatin, japaneseName)
+> NameMatchedOut japaneseNameMatch(japaneseSurnameLatin, japaneseGivenNameLatin, japaneseName)

 Return a score for matching Japanese name in KANJI ex. 山本 早苗 with a romanized name ex.
 Yamamoto Sanae